 3. Oversee the design of non-technology components of the solution

-While solution architects and software development teams are accountable for the technology components, business analyst must ensure a complete solution to a business problem that addresses all requirements layers:
+While solution architects and software development teams are accountable for the technology components, a business analyst must ensure a complete solution to a business problem that addresses all requirements layers:

-The non-technology components of the solution such as changes to processes, artifacts, organizational structure and even to the movement of physical objects and real estate, play a significant role in successful implementation of the business change.
-Often referred to as “change management tasks”, “transition plan” or “implementation components”, these solution components are necessary for implementation of a viable solution.
+The non-technology components of the solution such as changes to processes, artifacts, organizational structure and even to the movement of physical objects and real estate, play a significant role in the successful implementation of the business change.
+Often referred to as “change management tasks”, “transition plan” or “implementation components”, these solution components are necessary for the implementation of a viable solution.